anujkmehrotra/akm-scripts/README.md

 Useful shell scripts for daily use based on Arch Linux tested on ArcoLinux only.
 Do not blinding run any script.
 It could harm your system.
 Kindly read throughly.

-PLEASE READ THE SCRIPT BEFORE RUNNING & USE AT YOUR OWN RISK
+These scripts can give you some ideas to create or to modify according your system.

-ALSO CHANGE ACCORDINGLY WHERE IT REQUIRES LIKE (location path / package name)
+PLEASE READ THE SCRIPT BEFORE RUNNING & USE AT YOUR OWN RISK ALSO CHANGE ACCORDINGLY WHERE IT REQUIRES LIKE (location path / package name)

 -----------------------------------------------------------------------------------------